Nayzaaa/alx-low_level_programming/0x01-variables_if_else_while/README.md

-# variable if else and while
+0x01 C Variables, if, while